jbfiche/sptPALM/README.md

-For more information regarding the simulations, check the document sptPALM_simulation.pdf
+For more information regarding the simulations, check the document sptPALM_simulation.pdf in the folder Doc_simulation.